 Conversely, people in this age group are also starting families and carry financial responsibilities that would be jeopardized if their income would suddenly vanish.
 Providing for a spouse or younger children is one of the main advantages of disability insurance for people in this age set.

-Ultimately, this led me to taking out my first long term disability policy.
+Ultimately, those factors led to me taking out my first long term disability policy.
 With a wife and a new son, I knew it was time to step it up.
-The bottom line is any person who counts on their paycheck to support themselves and their family should consider disability insurance.
+The bottom line is, any person who counts on their paycheck to support themselves and their family should consider disability insurance.